Last Updated March, 2021

 Best Los Angeles to Palm Springs Drive Stops to Make

 Obviously, you will be starting your LA to Palm Springs road trip in Los Angeles.
-The second-largest city in the US is home to zillion activities and attractions, so you’d definitely want to spend at least a couple of days there.
+The second-largest city in the US is home to zillion activities and attractions, the best ice cream shops and quirky cafes, fantastic beaches and jaw-dropping mountains.
+So you’d definitely want to spend at least a couple of days there.
 During our 3.5 years in LA, we haven’t even seen everything that’s in this metropolitan area and there is so much!

 I know, Los Angeles definitely deserves a separate guide with a long list of things to do.